 Molecular self-assembly has been exploited in Nature to develop the complex higher macromolecular structures of both the genome and proteome.
 Our work in PBNG focus on understanding the fundamentals behind self-assembly of protein structures and learning lessons from those biomacromolecules for the de novo design of ultra-short constrained peptides that self-assemble into bio-inspired β-sheet nanofibers.

-I have developed novel ultra-short constrained ionic self-complementary peptides that self-assemble into β-sheet nanofibers that were exploited for the fabrication of soft biomaterials such as hydrogels, emulgels, nanofibrillised microcapsules as well as nanoparticles was achieved through the bottom-up peptide molecular engineering.
+We have manipulated those peptide-based nanostructures for the innovation of novel stable, responsive and functional bionanomaterials with potential various pharmaceutical, biomedical and biotechnological applications.
+Fabrication of soft biomaterials such as hydrogels, emulgels, nanofibrillised microcapsules as well as nanoparticles was achieved through the bottom-up peptide molecular engineering.
 Recently, we have started exploring the interfacial activity of those self-assembled structures with the potential applications as emulsifiers and as stabilising agents in biopharmaceuticals.
-Another recent area of interest is using self-assembled peptide microcapsules for encapsulation of stem cells as safe vehicles for cell therapy application.
+Another recent area of interest is using nanofibrillised peptide microcapsules for encapsulation of stem cells as safe vehicles for cell therapy application.

 - Drug functionalised peptide nanofibers for cancer therapeutics

 - Self-assembling peptide nanofibers as interfacial stabilisation systems for emulsion formulations